 Many car owners experience problems with the catalytic converter (P0420).
-Since catalytic converters can be quite expensive, many owners ask if a Catalytic converter cleaner will fix a P0420?
-It is a legit question.
+Since catalytic converters can be quite expensive, many owners ask if a Catalytic converter cleaner will fix a P0420.
+It is a legitimate question.

 In my opinion, before you change any part of your vehicle, you first need to see if a good cleaning will fix the problem.
 But, many times, the catalytic converter cleaners state that their products can fix a P0420 code.

-Eager to find out more about this matter, I talked to a couple of mechanics that actually used catalytic converters in the past.
+Eager to find out more about this matter, I talked to a couple of mechanics who actually used catalytic converters in the past.
 Here is what I found out.